LvChengbin/koa-router/README.md

 # koa-router

-A really simple route middleware for koa for giving you a simple way to manage the request.
+A simple routing middleware for koa which can match path string, and queries.

 ## Installation